tsdev/spinw/docs/pages/spinw/spinw.field.md

   permalink: spinw_field.html, folder: spinw, mathjax: 'true'}

 ---
-get/set magnetic field value

 FIELD(obj, B)

-If B is defined, it sets the magnetic field stored in [spinw](spinw.html) object to B, where B is a 1x3 vector.
+If B is defined, it sets the magnetic field stored in spinw object to B, where B is a 1x3 vector.

 B = FIELD(obj)